 The response will also vary from server application type and version.

-Next, provide the mail from address.
-Depending on your mail server's security settings, the mail from may be required to be from a certain domain suffix.
+Next, provide the mail from the address.
+Depending on your mail server’s security settings, the mail form may be required to be from a certain domain suffix:

 mail from: [email protected]